saedAgha/BookBorrowService/README.md

 # Notes
--  entites fields I would prefer to encapsulate with private setters But for the sake of this homework not to implement to keep simplicity (In bigger development it should be encapsulated more offcourse)
+-  entites fields I would prefer to encapsulate with private setters But for the sake of this homework i choosed not to implement to keep simplicity (In bigger development it should be encapsulated more offcourse)

  - in entites diagram you may notice that library contain